Ashillqa/MockDemo/README.md

 2) Open the project as a Maven project in your IDE such as Eclipse
 3) Link it to your MySQL instance by replacing the respective info in the application.properties file such as the database name, connection name and url as well as username and password
 4) You may now run it from your IDE as a Maven project and use it on your MySQL instance
+5) The reason it doesnt matter which gcp you connect to is because upon running the app it automatically creates the tables and then deletes all entries upon termination - this is due to the application.properties file.

 ## Prerequisites
 In order to run the program from the command line, Maven must be used to create a jar containing the dependencies.